siddhismayekar/OTT-Dashboard/README.md

 # OTT-Dashboard
 # Streamlit Application

-This repository contains a Streamlit application that leverages various libraries for data visualization, sentiment analysis, and image processing.
+This repository contains a Streamlit application that leverages various libraries for data visualization, and sentiment analysis.
 Follow the instructions below to set up and run the application.

 ## Installation